 Professor David Hewson & Charlotte Poynter from the University of Bedfordshire are looking at dementia research that could show how golf could be beneficial to people with dementia, along with the caregivers that look after them…

 With expansive views of the surrounding valley, Sugarloaf immediately attracted golfers from out of the area and became home to the PPL Golf League which continues to play every Tuesday throughout the summer months.
 PPL league was soon followed by golfers from Valmont Industrial Park, Dorr Oliver, All Steel and the Hazleton Elks.
-In the early 1980s, women began hitting the links in full force and the Sugar Babes Ladies Golf League was formed and still welcomes area women to enjoy fellowship Thursday evenings.
+In the early 1980s, women began hitting the links in full force and the Sugar Babes Ladies Golf League was formed and at that time they where they where raffle prices to the winners.
+One of the best prices where the famous m2 irons.
+Look at this review of Taylormade m2 irons and check out how great these are compared to others in the market right now.
+Surprisingly the golf club still welcomes area women to enjoy fellowship Thursday evenings.

 Sugarloaf has been recognized by readers of the Times Leader Newspaper as having the best greens in Northeast PA, the most difficult hole (our par 3 15th hole is a long carry over a water hazard onto an undulating green that is protected by a bunker and woods) and the most scenic finishing hole (the 18th at the ‘Loaf offers tremendous views of the McCauley Mountain.